 The quality and breadth of music-making at King's has always been one of the School's greatest strengths.
 Almost every child learns an instrument; many learn two, three or occasionally even four.
 The wide-ranging music curriculum acknowledges the work of several eminent music educators (e.g. Kodály) and caters for the musical needs of all pupils.

-The department consists of James Randle (Director of Music), Davina Shore (Deputy Director of Music, Head of Pre-Prep Music), Katherine Laurence (Music Teacher), Rachael Dunlop (Music Administrator) and an extremely experienced peripatetic staff of over 40 Visiting Music Teachers.
+The department consists of James Randle (Director of Music), Davina Shore (Deputy Director of Music, Head of Pre-Prep Music), Mike Jennings (Music Teacher), Rachael Dunlop (Music Administrator) and an extremely experienced peripatetic staff of over 40 Visiting Music Teachers.

 However, to help make the decision (particularly for the Year 2 and 3 pupils) as to which instrument to learn there a series Instrumental Demonstrations given by the Visiting Music Teachers on a number of instruments.